Schema and guidelines for creating a staticSearch engine for your HTML5 site

 Note

 <versionFile> enables you to specify the path to a plain-text file containing a simple version number for the project.
 This might take the form of a software-release-style version number such as 1.5, or it might be a Subversion revision number or a Git commit hash.
 It should not contain any spaces or punctuation.
 If you provide a version file, the version string will be used as part of the filenames for all the JSON resources created for the search.
 This is useful because it allows the browser to cache such resources when users repeatedly visit the search page, but if the project is rebuilt with a new version, those cached files will not be used because the new version will have different filenames.
 The path specified is relative to the location of the configuration file (or absolute, if you wish).
+If you do not provide a version file, a random identifier will be generated instead.

 Content model